 Is a low CTR always a bad thing?

 CTR is an important metric, but it’s not something you should be putting all your focus into – especially if that causes you to abandon other metrics like conversion rate.
-Although it is beneficial, a good CTR doesn’t always mean a successful PPC campaign.
+Although it is beneficial, a good CTR alone doesn’t lead to a successful PPC ad – you need to back it up through other parts of your campaign.

-Think of it this way, if you were to create an ad that said: “Click For Free Laptops!” then you would likely get a very high CTR.
-However, unless your landing page lives up to what you promise in the ad copy – then you won’t be profiting from your clicks.
+Think of it this way, if you were to create an ad that said: “Click Now For Free Laptops!” then you would get a very high CTR.
+However, unless your landing page lives up to what you promise in the ad copy (which is very unlikely in this case!) – then you won’t be profiting from your clicks.

-Usually, your CTR will not be the key performance indicator (KPI) for your business, unless your primary objective is to generate more PPC traffic.
+With this in mind, your CTR probably won’t be your key performance indicator (KPI), unless your primary objective is to generate more PPC traffic alone.
 Otherwise, your business metrics will come before your CTR.

 A good click-through rate mainly comes down to relevance.
 If you create a well-structured account that answers searches queries – then you’ll most likely see good results.
 It is an essential metric for PPC managers to monitor, as long as they’re also optimising for business metrics.